TU-Dortmund-CS-LS12-DAES-teaching/llvmta/README.md

 1.)
 Config the project with the ./config.sh script.
 Be aware that llvm and LLVMTA requires a lot or RAM, should your System have only 16GB of RAM choose the "lowRes" configuration.
 ```
-Script to configure llvm and LLVMTA:
+Script to configure llvm, clang and LLVMTA:
   dev | development          Configure for development.
   rel | release              Configure for Release.
   lowRes | lowResources      Configure for low Ram PC.
+  distributed | dis          Configure for icecc distributed compiler.
   clean                      Removes build folder.
 ```
 You will be asked to download llvm and clang at the first setup.
 The script will do so automatically.